Communities and Engagement Pillar

 People with disabilities

-Some discipline-based modules may simultaneously fulfil both the C&E pillar and a Major, Minor, or Specialization requirements (see here)
+Some discipline-based courses may simultaneously fulfil both the C&E pillar and a Major, Minor, or Specialization requirements (see here)

-Students wishing to read these modules should consult the relevant academic programme for details.
+Students wishing to read these courses should consult the relevant academic programme for details.